-The forecasts show sufficient headroom of cash flow above the net assets value when we performed sensitivity analysis:
+The forecast shows sufficient headroom of cash flow above the net assets value when we have performed sensitivity analysis.

-- 1. An increase in the discount rate to 12% shows headroom of £4m. - 2.
+- 1. An increase in the discount rate to 12% shows headroom of £3m. - 2.
 A decrease in the growth rate to 5% shows headroom of £10m. - 3.
-A decrease in the terminal growth rate to 1% shows headroom of £10m.
+A decrease in the terminal growth rate to 1% shows headroom of £11m.